vikingeducation/prep_basics/test-yourself-answers.md

 #### What is CSS and how is it used?

+CSS (Cascading Stylesheets), is a language that is utilized along with HTML.
+It is through CSS, that we are able to dictate font styles, text color, image location, etc.  CSS is also a convenience due to the fact that we are able to apply those styles directly to divs, classes, etc. while only having to declare the "styles" one time in CSS.

+*Contributed by Brian Senick*

 Cascading Stylesheets, a language that describes the look and style of the elements defined in an HTML document, such as fonts, colors, spacing, transparency, alignment,